mubaris/curiosity/README.md

 ## What you need

 You need to submit Github Token to access Github API.
+Do this by generating a personal token listed in your own settings at https://github.com/settings/tokens

+## How to use
+Once you added the chrome extension and also have granted Curiosity your own github token, when you open up a new Chrome browser tab, you'll see a feed of Github projects which are being used heavily (starred).

 ## Tools I used